 What Is a Misfire?

 A misfire is when a part of the combustion process goes wrong in one of your car’s cylinders.

 In a four-stroke internal combustion engine, this process involves these four repeating steps, or strokes:

 - Intake stroke: An air-fuel mixture is drawn into a cylinder through the intake valve by the downward moving piston.

-- Compression stroke: The air-fuel mixture is compressed by the upward moving piston.
+- Compression stroke: The upward moving piston compresses the air-fuel mixture.

 - Power stroke: A spark plug fires (or “sparks”), igniting the air-fuel mixture.
 The expanding heat and pressure drive the piston back downward in its bore.